andrelikesdogs/sm64-randomizer/README.md

 # Features

-- Auto Extends ROM to work with the randomizer. *Unfortunately this only works on Windows and Mac OSX right now.
-Please open a PR if you want this functionality on other OSes*
   - To extend your ROM manually, use either [sm64extender](https://www.smwcentral.net/?p=viewthread&t=77343) or [Super Mario 64 ROM Extender](http://qubedstudios.rustedlogic.net/Mario64Tools.htm).
 - Randomizes Level Entries - Every Level will be a different one
 - Randomizes Castle Paintings - To visually match the entrance of the level it now leads to. (*Levels without a castle painting will show as a brick wall.*)